upscale-project/sqed-generator/README.txt

 Based on discussions, we had envisioned two possible ways to implement a generic QED module:

 1.)
-A generic implementation in Verilog that can is parameterized by
+A generic implementation in Verilog that is parameterized by
-    design specific properties such instruction format, opcodes, instruction types, etc.
+    design specific properties such as instruction format, opcodes, instruction types, etc.

 2.)
 A compilation approach where the designer specifies the ISA of the
     given design in a predefined, structured format that we formulate.
-We implement a tool that parses the specification file provided by the designer in our format and automatically generates the Verilog sources of the QED module of the given design.
+We implement a tool that parses the specification file provided by the designer in our format and automatically generate the Verilog sources of the QED module for the given design.

     File 'notes-on-compilation-workflow.txt' contains some notes on
     that approach.